 Nonprofits like these offer counseling to future homebuyers who need help raising their credit scores or navigating the homebuying process.
 It may take some time, but with the help of a credit and housing counselor, you can learn which steps to take to raise your credit score and apply for a home loan.

-First Financial offers a free Home Buying and Mortgage seminar every year; stay tuned for the 2014 seminar calendar to mark the date!
-To register for our upcoming free seminars, click on the purple “Attend” icon on the bottom our website.
+First Financial offers a free Home Buying and Mortgage seminar every year; stay tuned for our next one!
+To register for our upcoming free seminars, click on the event calendar tab at the top right of our website.
 All of our staff is here to help you, if you ever have any questions please don’t hesitate to stop into any one of our branches and see us!